Applying to the Program

 All application materials are due December 1 each year.
 The EEB Graduate Admissions Committee begins evaluating applications immediately after this deadline, and typically complete their review by mid-January.
 You may expect an update on the status of your application after this time.
 Applicants who are being considered for admission will be invited to our prospective student recruitment week (usually early February) for an interview.

 The Department makes every effort to support doctoral students who make acceptable progress in their first ten semesters of study unless other arrangements were agreed upon at the time of acceptance.
 Funding includes all forms of stipend support, such as teaching assistantships, research assistantships, and research fellowships from any source.
 Support beyond the third year is contingent upon a student's continued progress in their dissertation research.
 Graduate Teaching Assistantships (GTAs) provide the primary means of support for EEB Ph.D. students.
 GTAs teach small introductory classes, facilitate discussion sections connected to large lecture courses, and run laboratory sections.
 The typical GTA has a 50% appointment, working between 16.5 and 20 hours per week.
 In addition to their stipend, Graduate Assistants also have their tuition cost waived (both in-state & out-of-state) and receive student health insurance (year-round coverage).

 Graduate Assistants (both teaching and research positions) receive $10,000* per semester and Graduate Associates receive $10,500* per semester.
 In addition to their stipend, Graduate Assistants/Associates have their tuition cost waived (both in-state & out-of-state) and receive student health insurance coverage.
 A student who passes their comprehensive exam will be promoted from Graduate Assistant to Graduate Associate. *Current rates for academic year 2022-2023.

 Graduate Assistantships/Associateships (both teaching and research positions) do not cover mandatory student fees, course fees, international student fees, or program fees.
 It is the student’s responsibility to pay these fees by the first day of class (to avoid late fees).
-Learn more about mandatory fees and other course fees here.
+Learn more about mandatory fees and other course fees.